 We are interested in the long-run frequencies of observation $\lim{t\to\infty} \frac{m_i(t)}{t}$ for each source i-that is, the fraction of periods eventually devoted to each source.
 As we show later in Section 6, these limits exist under a weak technical assumption.
 But note that the limit may depend on the prior belief, as already illustrated by the example in Section 2.1.
-Which long-run outcomes can arise as the prior varies will be one of the central questions we seek to understand in this paper.
+Which long-run outcomes are possible is one of the central questions we seek to understand in this paper.